7 Best Washers and Dryers of 2026

 The 5–6 hour full wash-plus-dry cycle time is the honest reality of ventless condensing drying, and buyers should understand this before purchasing.
 This is not a machine for morning-before-work cycles.
 Plan for overnight runs or weekend laundry sessions.
 Jeans, towels, and thick cotton items will come out slightly damp — air-finish them on a drying rack for 20–30 minutes and the result is acceptable.
 For a buyer who understands these constraints going in, the Midea is a solid, warrantied machine from a name brand that stands behind its products.
 For a buyer expecting standalone-dryer performance from a ventless combo, no machine in this category will satisfy.

-The premium all-in-one combo — largest 120V capacity on the market, AI-powered cycle selection, and ENERGY STAR Most Efficient 2024 certification for buyers who want the best without running new electrical.
+The premium all-in-one combo — the largest 120V capacity in this review at 5.3 cu. ft., ventless heat pump drying, and Samsung's AI platform for buyers who want the most capable combo without running new electrical.

 Pros

-- 5.0 cu. ft. on a standard 120V outlet — the largest all-in-one combo capacity available without requiring a 240V circuit or dedicated dryer hookup
+- 5.3 cu. ft. ultra capacity on a standard 120V outlet — the largest all-in-one combo drum in this roundup, big enough for a king comforter, with no 240V circuit or dryer vent required

 Cons

-The LG WM6998HBA is the upgrade pick for buyers who want the best all-in-one combo available on a standard 120V outlet and are willing to pay for it.
-At 5.0 cu. ft., it offers the largest capacity of any all-in-one combo that does not require a 240V circuit or dryer vent — and the AI Wash+Dry feature brings genuine automation to a category that is otherwise reliant on manual cycle selection.
+The Samsung Bespoke AI Laundry Combo is the upgrade pick for buyers who want the most capable all-in-one combo available on a standard 120V outlet and are willing to pay for it.
+At 5.3 cu. ft., it offers the largest capacity of any all-in-one combo that does not require a 240V circuit or dryer vent — and the AI Opti Wash & Dry feature brings genuine automation to a category that is otherwise reliant on manual cycle selection.

-The heat pump drying technology is a meaningful step up from condensing-only ventless units.
-Lower drum temperatures reduce fabric wear, and the ENERGY STAR Most Efficient 2024 certification is not a marketing badge — heat pump dryers consume roughly half the energy of resistance-heated ventless units over the same load.
-For buyers who run the machine frequently, the operating cost difference is real.
-The TurboWash360 feature, which delivers a combined wash-and-dry cycle for a 10-pound load in approximately two hours, is the closest any 120V combo gets to standalone machine cycle times.
+The ventless heat pump drying is a meaningful step up from condensing-only ventless units.
+Lower drum temperatures reduce fabric wear, and the heat pump recirculates heated air rather than exhausting it, consuming far less energy than resistance-heated ventless units over the same load.
+For buyers who run the machine frequently, the operating-cost difference is real.
+Super Speed delivers a combined wash-and-dry on a normal load in roughly 98 minutes — about as close as any 120V combo gets to standalone machine cycle times — and the Flex Auto Dispense system holds up to 47 loads of detergent so you are not measuring soap every cycle.

 Splendide WDV2200XCD Vented Combination Washer/Dryer